michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0015.md

 - v: lessen or to try to lessen the seriousness or extent of
 - v: make less severe or harsh
 ### Family
-mitigate: mitigable, mitigated, mitigates, mitigating, mitigation, mitigative, mitigatory+;mitigable: unmitigable;mitigated: unmitigated;mitigation: mitigations;unmitigable: unmitigably;unmitigated: unmitigatedest, unmitigatedly
+- mitigate: mitigable, mitigated, mitigates, mitigating, mitigation, mitigative, mitigatory+
+- mitigable: unmitigable
+- mitigated: unmitigated
+- mitigation: mitigations
+- unmitigable: unmitigably
+- unmitigated: unmitigatedest, unmitigatedly
 ### Examples
 - The document was intended to help companies mitigate Russian hacking and report any suspicious activity to the government.
 - Because evidence of mitigating factors is supposed to be reserved for the penalty phase, Judge Gergel allowed him little leeway.